rapidsai/cudf/cpp/docs/TRANSITIONGUIDE.md

 Owning class for a set of `cudf::column`s all with equal number of elements.
 This is the C++ corollary to a DataFrame.

+Implicitly convertible to `cudf::table_view` and `cudf::mutable_table_view`

+Movable and copyable.
+A copy performs a deep copy of all columns, whereas a move moves all columns from one table to another.

 ### `cudf::table_view`

 An *immutable*, non-owning view of a table.

+Trivially-copyable and should be passed by value.

 ### `cudf::mutable_table_view`

 A *mutable*, non-owning view of a table.

+Trivially-copyable and should be passed by value.

 # libcudf++ API
 ### Old libcudf API